Critical Data for Sonoma County

 Tukman Geospatial LLC, a Sonoma County-based geospatial technology firm with specific expertise in vegetation mapping, serves as the primary contractor for mapping and data collection.
 Supporting Tukman Geospatial are Kass Green and Associates, Watershed Sciences, Inc., Prunuske Chatham, Inc., the California Native Plant Society (CNPS), Dr. Jarlath O'Neil- Dunne (University of Vermont), and Kruse Imaging.
 The program has an array of advisers, including the Vegetation Mapping and Remote Sensing Advisory Committee, which advises the mapping team on state-of-the art mapping techniques and methods.

 The program, which began in 2012, will last five years.
-Field work to develop a vegetation classification for Sonoma County was conducted in summer and fall 2013 and will continue throughout spring 2014.
+Field work to develop a vegetation classification for Sonoma County was conducted in 2013 and 2014.
 LiDAR and aerial photography were acquired in late 2013 and are now available; vegetation and habitat mapping was completed in 2017.
 A list of map and data products is shown in the full list of data products.

 The Vegetation Mapping and Remote Sensing Advisory Committee, comprised of 15 experts in remote sensing, GIS, vegetation mapping, and technology, advises the mapping team on technical issues and the keeps the team up to speed on the newest mapping methods and technologies.
 For more information on the technical advisory committee - including a list of members - click here.